lhvu2/pplive_crawler/README.md

 PPLive is the largest chunk-driven multimedia streaming p2p overlay in the world.
-As of May 2006, PPLive had over 200 distinct online channels, a daily average of 400,000 aggregated users, and most of its channels had several thousands of users at their peaks [2].
-The system is increasing in popularity, especially in China and Asia.
-For instance, during the Chinese New Year 2006 event, a particular PPLive channel had over 200,000 simultaneous viewers [15].
+As of May 2006, PPLive had over 200 distinct online channels, a daily average of 400,000 aggregated users, and most of its channels had several thousands of users at their peaks.
+The system was increasing in popularity, especially in China and Asia.
+For instance, during the Chinese New Year 2006 event, a particular PPLive channel had over 200,000 simultaneous viewers.
 In our experiments during July 2006, we observed that there are about 400 online channels on the English version page of PPLive.
+Understanding how a large deployed system like PPLive manages such a big network is essential for developing largescale IPTV applications in the future.

 PPLive streams live TV and video data through overlays of cooperative peers.
 The PPLive system has multiple channels,